alibaba/fluss/website/docs/quickstart/security.md

 ### Create docker-compose.yml file
 You can use the following docker-compose.yml file to start a Fluss cluster with one CoordinatorServer and one TabletServer.

-In security properties, it shows that this cluster uses SASL/PLAIN to authenticate users.And there are two users: admin and guess.The admin user is the super user which have all the permissions.
+In security properties, it shows that this cluster uses SASL/PLAIN to authenticate users.And there are two users: admin and guest.The admin user is the super user which have all the permissions.

 ```yaml
 services: